tom-howard/ros/docs/others/amr31001/lab1.md

     ***
     **TERMINAL 3:**
     ```bash
-    roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch
+    rosrun turtlebot3_teleop turtlebot3_teleop_key
     ```
     ***

 1. Drive the robot around a bit and watch how the map in RViz is updated as the robot explores new parts of the environment.

-1. Enter `Ctrl+C` in **TERMINAL 3** and then close down this terminal window, we won't need it anymore.
+1. Enter ++ctrl+c++ in **TERMINAL 3** and then close down this terminal window, we won't need it any more.

 1. Close down the RViz window, but keep **TERMINAL 2** open for the next exercise...

 We've now used both `roslaunch` and `rosrun` to launch ROS applications.
 These are both *ROS command-line tools*, and there are many others at our disposal as robotics engineers as well.

-Using `rosrun` and `roslaunch`, as we have done so far, it's easy to end up with a whole load of different processes or *ROS Nodes* running on the network, some of which we will interact with, but others may just be running in the background.
+Using `rosrun` and `roslaunch`, as we have done so far, it's easy to end up with a lot of different processes or *ROS Nodes* running on the network, some of which we will interact with, but others may just be running in the background.
 It is often useful to know exactly what *is* running on the ROS network, and there are a number of ways to do this.

 #### :material-pen: Exercise 3: Visualising the ROS Network {#ex3}